Fermi surface reconstruction and enhanced spin fluctuations in strained La$_3$Ni$_2$O$_{7}$ on LaAlO$_3$(001) and SrTiO$_3$(001)

 The O-Ni-O bond lengths are closely linked to the relative energies and occupation of the Ni~$e_g$ orbitals and exhibit a significant response to the different substrates (Fig.~\ref{fig:OptGeo}).
 On LAO, we identify a general elongation in $z$ direction, reaching up to $4.71~\AA$, while on STO, they are contracted to as short as $4.01~\AA$, both relative to the bulk value of $4.27~\AA$.
 Conversely, the in-plane O-Ni-O bond lengths amount to $3.81~\AA$ on LAO and $3.93~\AA$ on STO, with a bulk value of $3.85~\AA$.

 The overall expanded vertical bond lengths on LAO lower the energy of the Ni~$3d_{z^2}$ orbital relative to Ni~$3d_{x^2-y^2}$, as evidenced by the projected momentum-resolved density of states, $A_i(\epsilon, k) = \sum_{n} \, \langle \phi_i \vert \psi_{n,k} \rangle \, \delta(\epsilon_{n,k}-\epsilon)$, where $\phi_i$ denotes Ni~$3d$ manifolds at different sites~$i$.
 We find that this results in the unconventional occupation of the antibonding Ni~$3d_{z^2}$ states around the $\Gamma$ point [Fig~\ref{fig:Bands}(b)], which are completely empty in the bulk, even under finite pressure [Fig~\ref{fig:Bands}(a,d)].
 This phenomenon is further promoted by the doped charge.
-Simultaneously, the bonding Ni~$3d_{z^2}$ states are completely filled.
-In layer~L1, they are lowered to $\sim -1$~eV and present a considerably reduced bandwidth [Figs.~\ref{fig:OptGeo}(a), \ref{fig:Bands}(b)], which coincides with a strong elongation of the corresponding NiO$_6$ octahedra.
-In layer~L3, these states appear at slightly higher energies and with enhanced band width, yet still $\sim 0.4$~eV below the Fermi level.
+Simultaneously, the bonding Ni~$3d_{z^2}$ states are completely filled and lowered to $\sim -1$~eV in layer~L1 with considerably reduced bandwidth [Figs.~\ref{fig:OptGeo}(a), \ref{fig:Bands}(b)], which coincides with a strong elongation of the corresponding NiO$_6$ octahedra.

 Intriguingly, the opposite trend is observed for the STO system, in which the bonding Ni~$3d_{z^2}$ states form flat bands near the Fermi level and are partially depleted, similar to pressurized bulk La$_3$Ni$_2$O$_7$ [Fig~\ref{fig:Bands}(c)].
 No interfacial charge transfer occurs, and their energies and band widths remain rather constant throughout all layers.